+Date Science Panel Science Coordinator PAC Executive Director Trustee Council

+May 2016 Fund Reduced Fund Reduced N/A N/A N/A

+Sept 2016 Fund Reduced Fund Reduced Fund Fund Reduced Fund

+Reduced

-Date Science Panel Science Coordinator PAC Executive Trustee Council Director May 2016 Fund Reduced Fund Reduced N/A N/A N/A Sept 2016 Fund Reduced Fund Reduced Fund Fund Reduced Fund Reduced Science Panel Comments - FY17 Date: September 2016 The Panel appreciated the thorough and organized responses to our comments.
+Science Panel Comments - FY17

+Date: September 2016

+The Panel appreciated the thorough and organized responses to our comments.
 The responsiveness of the program to Panel concerns was very much appreciated.
 Project specific comments for each proposal are included on each proposal's individual page below.

-Date: May 2016 This LTM Program includes spatially and temporally linked studies that monitor abundances of many important predator-prey systems, especially ones involving forage fishes, a key forage-fish-consuming marine mammal - humpback whales, seabirds, and an apex predator - the killer whale, all in the context of continued monitoring of historic long-term transects for physical, chemical, and biological (phytoplankton, zooplankton) parameters .
+Date: May 2016

+This LTM Program includes spatially and temporally linked studies that monitor abundances of many important predator-prey systems, especially ones involving forage fishes, a key forage-fish-consuming marine mammal - humpback whales, seabirds, and an apex predator - the killer whale, all in the context of continued monitoring of historic long-term transects for physical, chemical, and biological (phytoplankton, zooplankton) parameters .
 This set of concurrent temporal information holds promise for understanding how ocean conditions and climate change are modifying the PWS and NGOA ecosystems.
 Unfortunately, the proposed program did not seem to build off of the Program's 2013 Synthesis document.
 There is a lack of some descriptions of previous work where needed and an absence of depth of hypotheses, comparisons and evolving discussions on the work proposed, so much of which is a continuation from past or related projects.
 For example, there continues to be a lack of discussion in individual project designs of previous scientific work that may be used to develop their hypotheses or that could be treated as a contrasting interactive web of species.

-Science Coordinator Comments - FY17 Date: May and September 2016 I concur with the Science Panel's comments.
-Executive Director Comments - FY17 Date: September 2016 I concur with the Science Panel's comments.
-Public Advisory Committee Comments - FY17 Date: September 2016 The PAC meeting was Sept.
+Science Coordinator Comments - FY17

+Date: May and September 2016

+I concur with the Science Panel's comments.

+Executive Director Comments - FY17

+Date: September 2016

+I concur with the Science Panel's comments.

+Public Advisory Committee Comments - FY17

+Date: September 2016

+The PAC meeting was Sept.
 22, 2016 and fund recommendations are included in the table above.
 Any project-specific comments from that meeting will be added to the Work Plan when the comments are finalized in the meeting notes.

-Project Number: 20120114-A and B Project Title: LTM Program Program Management I - Synthesis and Coordination, Postdocto Researcher Program Management II - Administration, Science Review Panel, Meeting Logistics, Outreach and Community Involvement Primary Investigator(s): Mandy Lindeberg (PM Katrina Hoffman (PM I) I) PI Affiliation: NOAA.
-PWSSC Proiect Manager: ΝΟΑΑ PM I EVOSTC Funding Requested FY17-21: \$1,105,600 FY17 FY18 FY19 FY20 FY21 Auth: \$226,800 Auth: \$227,600 Auth: \$212,800 \$216,100 \$222,300 Requests include 9% GA.
+Project Number: 20120114-A and B

+Project Title: LTM Program

+Program Management I - Synthesis and Coordination, Postdoctoral

+Researcher

+Program Management II - Administration, Science Review Panel, PI

+Meeting Logistics, Outreach and Community Involvement

+Primary Investigator(s): Mandy Lindeberg (PM I)

+Katrina Hoffman (PM II)

+PI Affiliation: NOAA, PWSSC Project Manager: NOAA

+PM I EVOSTC Funding Requested FY17-21: \$1,105,600

+FY17 FY18 FY19 FY20 FY21

+Auth: \$226,800 Auth: \$227,600 Auth: \$212,800 \$216,100 \$222,300

+Requests include 9% GA.

-Changes reflect transfer of funds for GWA program coordinator position from PM I to PM II (NOAA contract to NOAA Grant) for FY19-21 (no new additional funds are being requested.
-See Science Coordinator comments for details).
-Total also includes an additional requested \$62.3K per year to partially fund a postdoc position for science synthesis efforts for FY19-21.
-PM / Funding From Non-EVOSTC Sources FY17-21: \$527,000 FY17 FY18 FY19 FY20 FY21 \$105,400 \$105,400 \$105,400 \$105,400 \$105,400 PM I Total Past EVOSTC Funding Authorized (FY12-19): \$1,375,700 PM I Total EVOSTC Funding Authorized (FY12-19) and Requested (FY20-21): \$1,814,100 PM I Total Non-EVOSTC Funding (FY12-21): \$592,000 PM II EVOSTC Funding Requested FY17-21: \$1,728,900 1 7 7 FY17 FY18 FY19 FY20 FY21 Auth: \$277,100 Auth: \$282,400 Auth: \$382,500 \$384,600 \$402,300 Requests include 9% GA.
+PM I Funding From Non-EVOSTC Sources FY17-21: \$527,000 FY17 FY18 FY19 FY20 FY21 \$105,400 \$105,400 \$105,400 \$105,400 \$105,400 PM I Total Past EVOSTC Funding Authorized (FY12-19): \$1,375,700 PM I Total EVOSTC Funding Authorized (FY12-19) and Requested (FY20-21): \$1,814,100 PM I Total Non-EVOSTC Funding (FY12-21): \$592,000 PM II EVOSTC Funding Requested FY17-21: \$1,728,900 · / / FY17 FY18 FY19 FY20 FY21 Auth: \$277,100 Auth: \$282,400 Auth: \$382,500 \$384,600 \$402,300 Requests include 9% GA.